COVID-19 and cloth face masks

 - When doing intensive activities, such as running, where a mask makes breathing difficult

 - When wearing a mask may cause a safety hazard or increase the risk of heat-related illness

 - When talking to people who are deaf or hard-of-hearing who rely on lipreading for communication

 In these types of situations, staying at least 6 feet away (2 meters) from others is particularly important.
 Being outside can also help.
 There may be other ways to adapt as well, for example, some face masks are made with a piece of clear plastic so the wearer's lips can be seen.
 You can also talk with your health care provider to discuss other ways to adapt to the situation.

 Centers for Disease Control and Prevention website.
-COVID-19: Guidance for wearing masks.
+COVID-19: COVID-19 by county.

 Centers for Disease Control and Prevention website.
-COVID-19: How to store and wash masks.
+COVID-19: Use and care of masks.

 Centers for Disease Control and Prevention website.
-COVID-19: Optimizing Supply of PPE and Other Equipment during shortages.
+COVID-19: Types of masks and respirators.

 Reviewed by: Frank D. Brodkey, MD, FCCM, Associate Professor, Section of Pulmonary and Critical Care Medicine, University of Wisconsin School of Medicine and Public Health, Madison, WI.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 06/23/2023.